digital-blueprint/esign-app/README.md

 ## Activities

-This app has the following activities:
-- `dbp-acquire-3g-ticket`
-- `dbp-show-active-tickets`
-- `dbp-show-reference-ticket`

-You can find the documentation of these activities in the [esign activities documentation](https://github.com/digital-blueprint/esign-app/-/tree/master/src).
+You can find the documentation of these activities in the [esign activities documentation](https://github.com/digital-blueprint/esign-app/tree/main/src).

 ## Adapt app